Construction Dispute Law in South Dakota

 Most often, landowners and construction contractors are able to resolve minor to moderate disputes between themselves, and litigation is rarely necessary.
 Nobody likes litigation, so, to this end, most construction contracts have built-in remedies in case something goes wrong, like set price reductions if construction is delayed.

 Even if disagreements can't be resolved amongst the parties to the contract, they don't need to take their dispute into the court system.
-For instance, construction contracts normally call for mediation or arbitration before any disputes are resolved by the courts.
+For instance, construction contracts usually call for mediation or arbitration before any disputes are resolved by the courts.
 Mediation is a process by which a third party serves as a sort of intermediary in settlement negotiations between the parties to the contract.
 The mediator can help keep negotiations on track, and suggest possible solutions the parties might not have thought of.
 The mediator can't issue a binding decision, however.
 Arbitration is a process through which the parties agree to have their dispute resolved by a third party, which can render a binding decision.
 Arbitration can be faster and cheaper than litigation, and it has some other advantages, as well.

 Refusal to Pay: Disputes can also arise from a client's refusal or inability to hold up his end of the deal.
 Sometimes, once a project is complete, or nearly so, a landowner will express an unwillingness to pay the contractor for his services.
 There might be a variety of reasons for this - sudden loss of money, or dissatisfaction with the quality of the work are a few examples.
-It's rare that a client will refuse to pay a contractor simply because they don't feel like it (and if that is the reason, they'll normally come up with a better one to argue in court).
+It's rare that a client will refuse to pay a contractor simply because they don't feel like it (and if that is the reason, they'll usually come up with a better one to argue in court).
 In these cases, a court will sometimes have to decide if the client is obligated to pay the full price.
-If the work was, indeed, not up to the standards laid out in the contract, the contractor is not entitled to the full price, but is still entitled to the actual value of the work, even if it's substantially less than the contract price.
+If the work was, indeed, not up to the standards laid out in the contract, the contractor is not entitled to the full price, but is still entitled to the actual value of the work, even if it's significantly less than the contract price.

-Can a Harrisburg, South Dakota Attorney Help?
+Can a Canton, South Dakota Attorney Help?